Bulletproof Upgraded Coffee Beans UK (whole bean) – 340g9/10 (Expert Score)

 But if I have a choice between putting the coffee on this cup or leaving someone here, I’m going to pour it out of here later.

-And it’s going to taste better because with a medium roast coffee like the normal bullet proof original roast, the flavor evolves in the cup over time with a darker roast.
+And it’s going to taste better because with a medium roast coffee like the normal bullet proof original roast, the flavour evolves in the cup over time with a darker roast.

 Making a Bulletproof coffee taste good from bean to cup